Steelzen/Liner/README.md

 You can access this app in here => https://liner-351503.ew.r.appspot.com/

-This is cloud application on Google Cloud Platform focusing on backend technique.
+This is python project deployed on Google Cloud Platform focusing on backend technique.

 Using Tech
 - Flask